8 Ways to Style the Shadow DOM

 }

-Shadow DOM text will inherit that style and also be Gray 7.
-Or some other color set on a closer ancestor.
+Since color is an inherited property it applies to all elements on the page including elements inside shadow DOM.
 It's worth clarifying that you do not have to do anything to make this work.
 This is default CSS behavior even for shadow DOM.
-If you do not want to inherit, then you can turn it off with all: initial:

 /* In your Web Component's <style> tag */